2016 Second Steering Committee Meeting of the Global Network of Export-Import Banks and Development Finance Institutions (G-NEXID)

 Geneva, December 9, 2016 – The 2nd Steering Committee of 2016 of the Global Network of Export-Import Banks and Development Finance Institutions (G-NEXID) wound up on December 9, 2016 after 3 days of intensive engagement combining bilateral meetings, a workshop on “trade regulations: implications for the financing of trade”, a thorough review of activities of the Network, and the consideration of the work programme for the years ahead.

-Opened by the Secretary-General of UNCTAD, Dr. Mukhisa Kutuyi, alongside the Director of the Division of Enterprises and Institutions from ITC, Mr. Anders Aeroe, and Mr. Olatayo Omidiji, Assistant General Manager of NEXIM Bank (on behalf of the Honorary President, Mr. Bashir Wali), the workshop addressed three main issues: the importance of trade regulations for the financing of trade (positive or negative), international databases and surveys on trade regulation (UNCTAD’s TRAINS non-tariff measures data, Market Access Map and large-scale business surveys, and the Integrated Trade Intelligence Portal of the WTO for goods and services), and specific issues of interest for policy banks (treatment of concessionality in the statistics of OECD’s Development Assistance Committee and WTO subsidy rules and trade financing by State-owned policy banks).
+Opened by the Secretary-General of UNCTAD, Dr. Mukhisa Kutuyi, alongside the Director of Enterprises and Institutions from ITC, Mr. Anders Aeroe, and Mr. Olatayo Omidiji, Assistant General Manager of NEXIM Bank (on behalf of the Honorary President, Mr. Bashir Wali), the workshop addressed three main issues: the importance of trade regulations for the financing of trade (positive or negative), international databases and surveys on trade regulation (UNCTAD’s TRAINS non-tariff measures data, Market Access Map and large-scale business surveys, and the Integrated Trade Intelligence Portal of the WTO for goods and services), and specific issues of interest for policy banks (treatment of concessionality in the statistics of OECD’s Development Assistance Committee and WTO rules on subsidies).

 Members of the Steering Committee reviewed the work programme of 2016 and outlined 5 major achievements: